Modjular/wrangler_multiplayer_template/README.md

 # Multiplayer Game — MVP

 Browser multiplayer for friends: host starts a session, shares a link, everyone picks a username and drops into a shared three.js room.
-See `multiplayer-game-spec.md` for the full design.

 ## Requirements
 - Node (via `nvm`) — this project was set up against Node 25, but anything reasonably recent should work
-- No Cloudflare account needed for local dev (only for deploying)
+- That's it. `wrangler` is a devDependency in `package.json`, not a global install — `npm install` pulls it in, and `npm run dev` runs the local copy (`npx wrangler dev` under the hood).
+No Cloudflare account needed for local dev (only for deploying).

 ## Setup